stack-finance/call_watcher/README.md

 # call_watcher
-a flutter plugin to listen to incoming calls and outgoing calls, and mantain a call log, uses `CallKit` on iOS
+a flutter plugin to listen to call status, and mantain a call log, uses `CallKit` on iOS

 ### Usage on iOS